-The second clinical practicum takes place as a full-time presence in the clinic (usually 35 hours/week), during the mid to late summer term of M1.
+The fourth clinical practicum takes place as a full-time presence in the clinic (usually 35 hours/week), during the first half of the Fall term of M2.
 The clinical practicum course takes place at the McGill University Health Centre (MUHC), other McGill affiliated facilities, such as hospitals, rehabilitation centres (Centre des Readaptation en Deficience Physique), private clinics, and community centres such as centres dispensing home care services, Centre Local de Services Communautaire (CLSC), Centre Hospitalier de Soins de Longue Duree (CHSLD), schools, and industry.

 In addition to facilities in the Montreal region, a number of out-of-province affiliated sites are available upon request.
 The Physical Therapy Program has developed specific guidelines pertaining to out-of-province practicum, which follow the guidelines of the National Association for Clinical Education in Physiotherapy (NACEP) for out-of-province practice.
 For out-of province placements travel and accommodation are the student's responsibility.
 International placements can occur in the third or fourth clinical placements.
+Guidelines and criteria for eligibility to complete a clinical placement abroad are discussed with students during the Winter U3/QY term and posted on MyCourses (e-clinical).
+Pending approval from the ACCEs a maximum of two clinical placements can be completed outside the McGill clinical catchment area.